A different perspective on Vietnam’s economy and doing business in Vietnam. Make sure to subscribe.

 FDI in banking, finance, and insurance in Vietnam

-In November, Vietnam’s financial, banking, and insurance activities sector registered no new projects and US$658,000 in newly registered capital, according to Vietnam’s Ministry of Planning and Investment.
-This represents a significant decline compared to October, which recorded 1 new project and US$8.9 million in newly registered capital, marking a 92.63 percent decrease.
+In December 2024, Vietnam’s financial, banking, and insurance sector recorded no new projects but registered US$1.52 million in newly registered capital, according to data from Vietnam’s Ministry of Planning and Investment.
+This represents no change compared to November, which also had no new projects but recorded US$658,000 in newly registered capital.

-Year-to-date (YTD), the sector has attracted a total of 6 new projects with US$122.1 million in newly registered capital, reflecting a decrease in investment activity compared to previous months.
+In 2024, the sector attracted a total of 6 new projects with US$123.59 million in newly registered capital.

 The Vietnam Insurance Association